 - Big security upgrades, with all servers, converted to run in RAM-disk mode and colocated (self-owned) server rollout continuing

 - Integrated WireGuard VPN protocol into their own NordLynx protocol with support in all VPN apps

 - More support for Netflix and other streaming services

-While there are a few minor drawbacks, NordVPN is a solid choice and remains our top-recommended VPN based on these test results.
+While there are a few minor drawbacks, NordVPN remains a great choice for virtually any user.
+It remains our top-recommended VPN based on these test results.

 Alternatives to NordVPN